Amir Peretz: Early life

 Armand Peretz was born in Boujad, Morocco to a Sephardic Jewish family during the French protectorate.
 His father David was head of the Jewish community in Boujad.
-He worked as a Civil Engineer in the French Civil Services.
 The family emigrated to Israel when Morocco won independence in 1956.
 They were settled in the then development town of Sderot, Israel, where Peretz grew up until the age of 18.
 He went to high school in a nearby kibbutz.

 Peretz served his compulsory military service in the IDF Artillery wing between 1970 and 1972, and was selected as an officer in the Israel Defense Forces as the brigade ordnance officer of the 202nd paratroopers brigade and reached the rank of captain.
-On 22 April 1974, Peretz was badly wounded as a result of an accident at the Mitla Pass.
+On 22 April 1974, Peretz was badly wounded in an accident at the Mitla Pass.
 He spent a year in the hospital recuperating.
 After leaving the hospital, he bought a farm in the village of Nir Akiva.
 Still in a wheelchair, he began growing vegetables and flowers for export.
 During this period he met his wife Ahlama and they married.
 They have four children.